unreal4u/u4u-classes/README.md

 * *extended-pgsql_v1.1.0*: The postgres implementation for db-mysqli_v3.1.1.
 Expect very soon a newer improved version!
   Based on PDO.
 * *HTMLUtils_v1.0*: Outdated class.
 May or may not be updated in the future.
+* *benchmark_v0.1*: This class can be used to measure times of several variables at the same time.
+It will also log memory usage for those same variables.
 * *messageStack_v1.0.2*: _Very_ outdated class.
 May or may not be updated.
 * *mysql-paginator_v1.1*: Another outdated class.
 Will not be updated anymore.
 * *pid_v1.2*: Outdated class.
 See pid_v1.3.